-Charladia Garl Diagona and and Van Managaid Sharel holding Cumulative Shareholding during the year Shareholding of each Directors and each Key Managerial Personnel No. of shares % of total shares of the company No. of shares % of total shares of the company At the beginning of the year Date wise Increase / Decrease in Promoters Shareholding during the year specifying the reasons for increase /decrease (e.g. allotment / transfer / bonus/ sweat equity etc.): - - At the end of the year - 11-11 - -
+Chaugh alding of each Directors and each Very Managerial Sharel holding Cumulative Shareholding during the year Shareholding of each Directors and each Key Managerial Personnel No. of shares % of total shares of the company No. of shares % of total shares of the company At the beginning of the year Date wise Increase / Decrease in Promoters Shareholding during the year specifying the reasons for increase /decrease (e.g. allotment / transfer / bonus/ sweat equity etc.): - - At the end of the year -